CDCgov/mycosnp-nf/docs/usage.md

 The typical command for running the pipeline is as follows:

 For a minimal test run:
+> [!NOTE]
+> The samples for the minimal test run are bacterial (_N. gonorrhoeae_), not fungal.
+This is intentional so the test finishes in a few minutes (as opposed to longer for fungal samples with much larger genomes).

 ```console
 nextflow run main.nf -profile singularity,test